 Fringes are still here.
 As a matter of fact I read this awesome post from Kate Watson-Smyth (at her award winning interiors blog: madaboutthehouse) about a lamp looking much like the one on the left, epitomizing this year’s trends.
 For those of you that may find hideous the lamp on the left, I’m sure you’ll be glad to know that the table lamp on the right is a more elegant version, round in form with brass accents, fringe for texture and a forest green that implies something organic from the great outdoors.
 Not bad of a deal, right?!

 For those of you who are fans of wallpapers, then I have some good news.
 Wallpapers are here to stay.
-They have evolved over the years and are finally a super attractive option again; especially now since pattern is huge anew (perhaps some of you may remember the post about the rising decorating trend).
+They have evolved over the years and are finally a super attractive option again; especially now since pattern is huge anew (perhaps some of you may remember the post about the rising decorating trend with some beautiful examples of gorgeous wallpapers).
 Well it looks like wallcoverings are the protagonists in any design-serious room!
 The palm leaves are still strong, just not over the top (yes!) and thankfully more geometric patterns are giving us home lovers more options.

-Yellow is definitely on the scene, whether we’re talking about brass, gold, ochre or mustard; anything but primrose yellow that is.
+Yellow is definitely on the scene, whether we’re talking about brass, gold, ochre or mustard (a tone that so many designers are crushing over); anything but primrose yellow that is.
 Blue is also gaining ground, especially in Scandinavian interiors, breathing more life into the interiors and creating some great juxtapositions with golden and spice honey hues.
 Will these colors stand the test of time?
 Yes, I truly believe so.
 They are rich, full of character and complement each other.
 But what if you want a neutral palette?
 Is beige is the new black?
 What about grey interiors?
 Well, let’s sort these out.
 Both beige and grey are generally considered neutral colors.
 Grey is the easiest to master, mainly because it is pretty independent of its undertones.
 Beige is a bit harder because its undertones matter a lot.
 My advice would be to opt for red or blue undertones.
 Stay clear of any yellow undertones.
 So, I would have say that grey will rule forever, but beige is a fab alternative to this rule.

 Possible Future Trends